 10 Miami Spice Restaurants That Are Worth The Drive From Fort Lauderdale

-Update: Miami Spice has been extend through Oct.
+Update: Miami Spice has been extended through Oct.
 31.

 Foodies, get ready.
 One of South Florida's best annual restaurant events—Miami Spice—is right around the corner.